mhyllander/rpi_panasonic_inverter_rc/docs/Analysis.md

 ### Interpretation of frame 2

 Bits are counted from right to left in the BigInt.
 Bit 0 is the least significant bit, and bit 151 is the most significant bit.
-The number of bits are counted to the left from the start bit.
+The number of bits in a field are counted to the left from the start bit.

 <img src="analysis.png" alt="analysis">